A Dynamic and Incentive Policy for Selecting D2D Mobile Relays

-\end{definition} From theorem 1 of work \cite{Pineau2003}, we know that for a belief set $\mathcal{B}$ of density $\epsilon^{\mathcal{B}}$, the errors $\eta^r_h$ and $\eta_h^c$ of the \gls{CPBVI} algorithm at horizon $h$ have the following upper bounds:
+\end{definition} We denote by $V^{r,B}_t$ and $V^{c,B}_t$ the reward and cost value functions produced by the proposed \gls{CPBVI} algorithm.
+From theorem 1 of \cite{Pineau2003}, we know that for a belief set $\mathcal{B}$ of density $\epsilon^{\mathcal{B}}$, the errors $\eta^r_t$ and $\eta_t^c$ of the \gls{CPBVI} algorithm at horizon $t$ are bounded as follows:

 One can remark that this result does not take into account the case where the discount factor is equal to $1$.
-Hence, we extend the result to the case where $\gamma=1$. \begin{proposition} At horizon $h$, the errors $\eta^r_h$ and $\eta_h^c$ of applying the \gls{CPBVI} algorithm over a belief set $\mathcal{B}$ of density $\epsilon^{\mathcal{B}}$ are bounded as follows:
+Hence, we extend the result to the case where $\gamma=1$. \begin{theorem} At horizon $h$ and discount factor $\gamma=1$, the errors $\eta^r_h$ and $\eta_h^c$ of applying the \gls{CPBVI} algorithm over a belief set $\mathcal{B}$ of density $\epsilon^{\mathcal{B}}$ are bounded as follows: